UNLV-SPFG/UNLV-SPFG.github.io/_research/01-protoplanetary-disks.md

 permalink: /research/protoplanetary-disks/
 ---
 # Introduction

 Stars form from the collapse of dense molecular cloud cores.
 Due to the angular momentum conservation, any slight initial perturbation of the molecular cloud core leads to a disk structure around the protostar.

-{% include figure image_path="/assets/images/materials-informatics/starformation.jpeg" caption="**Figure 1.** Machine learning potentials compared to the traditional quantum mechanical simulation" %}
+{% include figure image_path="/assets/images/materials-informatics/starformation.jpeg" caption="**Figure 1.** Diagram showing the formation of a star and planetary system from a protostellar nebula.
+Image Credit: Tom Greene (2001)" %}

 ## Relevant works
 1. Yanxon H., Zagaceta D., Wood B.C., **Zhu Q.** (2020).